kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-04-telemetry-in-kyma.md

     An output is a data destination configured by a [Fluent Bit output](https://docs.fluentbit.io/manual/pipeline/outputs) of the relevant type.
 The LogPipeline supports the following output types:

     - **http**, which pushes the data to the specified http destination.
-    - **grafana-loki**, which pushes the data to the Grafana Loki service.
+    - **grafana-loki**, which pushes the data to the kyma-internal Loki instance.
+Note: this output might not be compatible with latest Loki versions.
+For that, use the `custom` output with name `loki` instead.
     - **custom**, which supports the configuration of any destination in the Fluent Bit configuration syntax.

     See the following example of the **custom** output: